DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/online.md

          ```

          1. This is the VIP of the Istio gateway and also the browser access IP of the DCE 5.0 console
-         2. The VIP used by the Insight-Server of the global service cluster to collect the network paths of all sub-cluster monitoring indicators
+         2. The VIP used by the Insight-Server of the global service cluster to collect the network paths of all sub-cluster monitoring metrics

      - If it is a public cloud environment and provides the K8s load balancing capability of the public cloud through the pre-prepared Cloud Controller Manager mechanism, the configuration file example is as follows: